 Even special daisies that the city bred, partly to show off for the convention, are failing to sprout in Denver.

-That's gotta be a bad sign.
+That's got to be a bad sign.

-The daily daisies are failing to uh to bloom.
+The daisies are failing to bloom.

-Yes, to add insult to injury, special Denver daisies, bred for the city's 150th anniversary in November, and designed to bloom during the convention, are having a hard time growing.
+Yes, to add insult to injury, special Denver daisies bred for the city's 150th anniversary in November and designed to bloom during the convention are having a hard time growing.

 Only about a third have blossomed.

-The City Council heard a report on it this month.
+It's an issue so serious, the city council heard a report on it this month.

 Okay.